Alt, Gai Jatra

 Spiritual and Cultural Significance

-At its core, Gai Jatra is a festival dedicated to remembering loved ones who have passed away during the previous year.
+At its core, Gai Jatra is dedicated to remembering loved ones who passed away during the previous year.
 It serves as a form of collective mourning and healing for families and communities.
-But beyond mourning, the festival emphasizes celebration and laughter as tools for overcoming grief.
+Beyond mourning, the festival emphasizes celebration and laughter as tools for overcoming grief.

 In Nepalese culture, death is not viewed as an end but as a transition.
 Gai Jatra represents the belief that the souls of the dead travel to the afterlife with the help of the cow.
 The festival encourages families to commemorate the dead with joy, knowing their souls are on a journey toward liberation.

-Another important aspect is the social role of humor and satire during the festival.
+Another important aspect is the social role of humor and satire.
 Gai Jatra is famous for its street performances, parades, and theatrical acts that poke fun at social and political issues.
-This makes it a platform for people to express criticism and satire openly, often through jokes, songs, and puppet shows.
+This makes it a platform for people to express criticism openly, often through jokes, songs, and puppet shows.
 The humor acts as a release valve for social tensions and a reminder not to take life too seriously.

 The Cow Processions: